Chapter 7. WRESTLING WITH AN ANGEL: MARY McCARTHY AND I ON THE MAT CALLED ULYSSES

 In June 1976, four years before McCarthy's visit, Darrel had published in Modern Language Quarterly a lengthy academic study of "Artists in Uniform: A Story by Mary McCarthy" first published by Harper's magazine in 1953.
 More precisely, Darrel had "unsettled" a follow-up article by McCarthy called "Settling the Colonel's Hash" (Harper's February 1954), which she wrote after a Midwestern college English teacher wrote to ask what the famous author thought about the symbols that the college students were finding in her story.

-McCarthy considered it not a story at all in the fictional sense ("Story," she told me, was the editor's ambiguous label for it), but rather "a fragment of autobiography," a factual narrative or true story of her encounter with an antisemitic colonel on a train ride westbound to St, Louis from some unnamed eastern city--probably New York.
+McCarthy considered it not a story at all in the fictional sense ("Story," she told me, was the editor's ambiguous label for it), but rather "a fragment of autobiography," a factual narrative or true story of her encounter with an antisemitic colonel on a train ride westbound to St. Louis from some unnamed eastern city--probably New York.

 Furthermore, she had been so dismayed by all the symbol-hunting of the teacher and her students that she decided to address herself to what she called "a whole school of misunderstanding" at the Middlebury Breadloaf School of Writers in the summer of 1953 and then placed her lecture in Harpers.